geomatics-io/ObjectListView/cs/trunk/docs/index.rst

 .. image:: images/fancy-screenshot2.png

-On Vista, the groups look even better:
+On Windows 7 (and even Vista), the groups look even better:

 .. image:: images/fancy-screenshot3.png

-The TreeListView similarly make a tree structure look beautiful:
+The `TreeListView` similarly make a tree structure look beautiful:

 .. image:: images/treelistview.png

-And this is the report that can be effortlessly produced from the ObjectListView:
+And this is the report that can be effortlessly produced from the `ObjectListView`:

 .. image:: images/printpreview.png